 Application process - consumer and trader disputes

-Before you make an application regarding a consumer and trader dispute, please ensure that it is classed as a consumer and trader dispute by QCAT.
+Before you make an application regarding a consumer and trader dispute, please ensure that it is classed as a consumer and trader dispute as per QCAT's definition.

 Completing an application form

-To make an application in relation to a consumer or trader dispute complete and lodge Form 1 - Application for a minor civil dispute - consumer .
+To make an application in relation to a consumer or trader dispute, please complete and lodge Form 1 - Application for a minor civil dispute - consumer .

-When lodging a dispute against a trader or company, it is very important that their correct business details including their full name and address are completed on the application form.
-This ensures you take action against the right organisation.
+When lodging a dispute against a trader or company, it is important the application form has their correct business details including their full name and address.
+This ensures the right organisation is nominated as a party to the matter.

-Contact the Australian Securities and Investment Commission (ASIC) for business name and company information.
+You can contact the Australian Securities and Investments Commission for business name and company information.
 A search fee may be charged.

-All parties will then receive a notice to attend mediation including the date, time and location of mediation.
-The aim of mediation is to get all parties to reach an agreement.
+All parties will then receive a notice to attend mediation including the date, time and location of the mediation.
+The aim of mediation is to support all parties in reaching an agreement.

 If no agreement is reached at mediation, generally the matter will proceed to a hearing and a final decision will be made.

-Please note: If your application concerns an amount up to $3000, your dispute will be listed for hearing without first being referred for mediation, unless otherwise ordered by the tribunal.
-For more information see QCAT Practice Direction No 4 of 2011 - Arrangements for the mediation and determination of minor civil disputes.
+Please note: If your application concerns an amount up to $1500, your dispute will be listed for hearing without being referred for mediation first unless the tribunal orders otherwise.
+For more information, please see QCAT Practice Direction No 4 of 2011 - Arrangements for the mediation and determination of minor civil disputes. .

 Descriptions of QCAT's jurisdiction on this website are general information only.
 They do not definitively describe the types of applications on which QCAT can make decisions.
 The relevant legislation determines QCAT's jurisdiction.
 If you are unsure about your legal rights, you should seek legal advice.
 Your individual circumstances should guide any actions taken to resolve your dispute.